AzumattDev/PieceManagerModTemplate/README.md

             examplePiece3.Description.English("A young bamboo tree, called a sapling");
             examplePiece3.RequiredItems.Add("BambooSeed", 20, false);
             examplePiece3.SpecialProperties.NoConfig = true;

+            // If you don't want to make an icon inside unity, but want the PieceManager to snag one for you, simply add .Snapshot() to your piece. examplePiece3.Snapshot(); // Optionally, you can use the lightIntensity parameter to set the light intensity of the snapshot.
+Default is 1.3 or the cameraRotation parameter to set the rotation of the camera.
+Default is null.

             // Need to add something to ZNetScene but not the hammer, cultivator or other?
             PiecePrefabManager.RegisterPrefab("bamboo", "Bamboo_Beam_Light");